Pinterest. It’s a blessing and a curse, right?

 - Installation Complexity: Metal roofing requires specialized installation techniques and skilled professionals, which can increase installation costs compared to simpler roofing materials.

-One of the significant advantages of metal roofing is the wide range of colors and finishes available, allowing homeowners to customize their roofs to complement their home’s exterior and surroundings.
+One of the significant advantages of this type of roofing is the wide range of metal roof colors and finishes available, allowing homeowners to customize their roofs to complement their home’s exterior and surroundings.
 Some of the most popular metal roofing colors include the following:

 Timeless colors like black and gray are popular choices for their versatility and ability to blend seamlessly with various architectural styles.
 One of the best parts of this color palette is that it these darker shades will go with virtually any siding color that you already have!